regular/ssb-electroparty-download-server/README.md

 # ssb-electroparty-download-server
 _Custom-made, yet generic desktop application binaries for Secure Scuttlebutt_

-This is a download server for desktop applicationbased on ssb-electroparty.
+This is a download server for desktop applications based on ssb-electroparty.

 ## Why?